SuperSport Schools Plus

 This year, their squad reveals no significant additions from outside.
 SACS is trusting in home-grown talent to deliver in 2026.

-There has, however, been a change in the coaching department, Graeme Wepener, the SACS 1st XV manager, told SuperSport Schools Plus: “We have appointed a new Head Coach, Kofi Appiah.
-He was previously an assistant coach for the Rondebosch Boys’ High 1st XV and is currently an assistant coach of the UCT Young Guns.
+There has, however, been a change in the coaching department, Graeme Wepener, the SACS first XV manager, told SuperSport Schools Plus: “We have appointed a new head coach, Kofi Appiah.
+He was previously an assistant coach for the Rondebosch Boys’ High first XV and is currently an assistant coach of the UCT Young Guns.

-“Our previous 1st XV coach, Nick Maurer, stays on as the Teacher in Charge and will coach defence, while Josh Strauss will again take over coaching the forwards, as he did in 2022/23.”
+“Our previous first XV coach, Nick Maurer, stays on as the Teacher in Charge and will coach defence, while Josh Strauss will again take over coaching the forwards, as he did in 2022/23.”
+Strauss represented Scotland in 15 test matches.

 Wepener also touched on the make-up of the squad: “We were very matric-heavy in 2025.
-Out of the Grade 11 boys, tighthead prop Qiraan Hermans (Western Province Grant Khomo in 2024) was a regular starter last year.
+Out of the Grade 11 boys, tighthead prop Qiraan Hermans (Grant Khomo in 2024) was a regular starter last year.
 Lock Cameron Hirst also has a good number of caps.
-Prop/Lock RJ Cunningham finished the season strongly, while Rob Boyes (flyhalf), Dayyaan Conrad (centre – Western Province Grant Khomo 2024), Josh Gorgens (wing) and Stephan Kruger (lock) accumulated caps throughout the season.”
+Prop/Lock RJ Cunningham finished the season strongly, while Rob Boyes (flyhalf), Dayyaan Conrad (centre – Grant Khomo 2024), Josh Gorgens (wing) and Stephan Kruger (lock) accumulated caps throughout the season.”

 South Africa’s oldest school also features a player whose father sports an international sporting pedigree; Wepener spoke highly of Luke McKenzie, who might slot into Mikey Skeeles’ role as an explosive outside centre: “Outside centre/wing Luke McKenzie was injured all of last season, but should be in the squad for the 2026 season.
 His dad, Neil, played cricket for the Proteas.”